0xpeanutbutter/ctf-writeups/Binary/README.md

-# Binary1
+> # Binary1
-## Seeing the Binary1 on ida we can find a screen text
+## Seeing the Binary1 on ida we can find a secret text
 <br>
 <br>

 ![](pics/binary1-1.png)
 <br>

-## Tracing back to previous node we can see 7A69h ie 31337
+## Tracing back to previous node we can see 7A69h is being compared to the input ie 31337
 <br>
 <br>